alkkusu/attack-sound/README.md

 ### Mute Duration
 Choose how often a sound can be played.
 For example, I have this set to 3800 to know to alch after every other attack while killing crabs.
 ### Play sounds only when focused
-If enabled sounds can only play if you have the window in focus.
+If enabled sounds will only play if you have the window in focus.
 If disabled sounds will play in the background.